-In November 2010 the Government published "Proposals for Reform of Civil Litigation Funding and Costs in England and Wales".
-As part of a package of measures including significant changes to the rules on Conditional Fee Agreements ("CFAs") and the recoverability of After the Event ("ATE") insurance premiums and the legalisation of a form of contingency fees described as Damages Based Agreements ("DBAs"), the Government have proposed the introduction of Qualified One-way Cost Shifting ("QOCS") in personal injury cases and in some other types of claim (although not in commercial claims).
-Where QOCS applies there would be a presumption that the Claimant would not to be liable for the Defendant's costs if the claim fails, unless the Claimant had acted unreasonably or the Court orders that the parties' financial circumstances are such that the Claimant should be liable for all or part of the Defendant's costs.
-The intention appears to be to introduce rules equivalent to the current cost protection afforded to legally-aided Claimants.
-One-way costs shifting could significantly increase the ability of Claimants' lawyers to mount product liability claims, including group actions.
-If Claimants and their lawyers know they are protected against the risk of having to pay the Defendant's costs if they lose, they may be prepared to pursue litigation in a way that was previously only realistic with the benefit of legal aid funding.
-The consultation on these proposals closed in February 2011 and it is expected that legislation will be introduced later this year.
+The Legal Aid, Sentencing and Punishment of Offenders Bill, which is currently being debated by the UK Parliament, will introduce significant changes to the rules on costs and funding, in particular regarding Conditional Fee Agreements (CFAs), the recoverability of After the Event (ATE) insurance premiums and the legalisation of a form of contingency fees described as Damages Based Agreements (DBAs - see the answer to question 7.3).
+As part of its package of measures, the Government has also proposed the introduction of Qualified One-way Cost Shifting (QOCS) in personal injury cases.
+It is anticipated that this proposal will be introduced by means of secondary legislation and the Civil Justice Council ("CJC") has set up a working party that will develop practical proposals to assist with its implementation.

+Where QOCS applies, there would be a presumption that the Claimant would not be liable for the Defendant's costs if the claim fails, unless the Claimant had acted fraudulently or unreasonably, or the Court orders that the parties' financial circumstances are such that the Claimant should be liable for all or part of the Defendant's costs.
+The intention appears to be to introduce rules equivalent to the current costs protection afforded to legally aided Claimants.
+One-way costs shifting could enhance Claimants' lawyers' ability to mount product liability claims, including group actions: if Claimants and their lawyers know they are protected against the risk of having to pay the Defendant's costs if they lose, they may be prepared to pursue litigation in a way that was previously only realistic with the benefit of legal aid funding.